idkjs/more-ocaml-exercises/examples/PDF/README.txt

 The directory "text" contains the example from Chapter 16.

-See the text of pdfhello.ml and the other modules for code or the answers to other questions with the exception of:
+See the text of pdfhello.re and the other modules for code or the answers to other questions with the exception of:

 a) Chapter 16 q1-q4, which are in exercises/PDF in this download